Ambrose of Optina: Biography

 Aleksandr was born in the family of sexton Mikhail Fyodorovich Grenkov and Marfa Nikolayevna Grenkova.
-He was the sixth of eight children.
+He was the sixth of eight children and his grandfather was the village priest.
 At the age of 12 Aleksandr entered the Tambov clerical school and later the Tambov theological seminary.
 In 1835, shortly before the graduation, Aleksandr became severely ill and made a vow if he got well to become a monk.
 He recovered but delayed his decision and became a private teacher in a family of a landlord and later in the Lipetsk clerical school.
 During summer vacation, Aleksandr met a well-known elder Hilarion from the village of Troekurovo.
 Hilarion advised: "Go to Optina and you will be experienced.
 You could go to Sarov too, but there are no more experienced elders there" (at that time, Seraphim of Sarov already reposed).
 Hilarion added: "They need you there".
-After this advice, in 1839, Aleksandr entered the Optina Monastery in Kaluga guberniya when the monastery was in its spiritual heyday.
+After this advice, in October 1839, Aleksandr entered the Optina Monastery in Kaluga guberniya.
+At this time the monastery was in its spiritual heyday.
 His first guide was Starets (Elder) Leonid and then later Starets Makary, whom Ambrose shared a cell with.
 This gave him get help in his spiritual progress.

 Ambrose had a very lively humor and sociable character which conflicted with his more stoic spiritual discipline.
 Ambrose had many struggles with illness throughout his life building upon these struggles for insight into the human condition.
-Ambrose was tonsured as a monk, after only three years, in 1842.
-He was given the religious name Ambrose in honour of Ambrose of Milan.
+Ambrose was tonsured as a monk, after only three years, in 1842; he was given the religious name Ambrose in honour of Ambrose of Milan.
 In another three years Ambrose advanced and was ordained a hieromonk (priest).
 On the trip to Kaluga for ordination, Ambrose caught cold.
 From that point forward, his health became so poor that he almost could not serve as a priest.